Modal

 <div class="modal-footer">

-<button type="button" class="button secondary" data-cx-dismiss="modal">Close</button>
+<button type="button" class="button neutral" data-cx-dismiss="dialog">Close</button>

 </div>